FoxLisk/alttp-notes/glitches/transition_corruption/data_spoofing.md

 3. The room data for B is read from SRAM into active RAM
 4. Room B is loaded (and you move into it)

-When you do an STC, only the first 2 effects occur, which allows us to hang out in supertile A with our room ID set to that of supertile B. Then, when we transition (or s&q), our current active data will be written to the SRAM for supertile B.
+[We can cause only the first 2 effects to occur](#how-to), which allows us to hang out in supertile A with our room ID set to that of supertile B. Then, when we transition (or s&q), our current active data will be written to the SRAM for supertile B.

 We can use this to our advantage for both purposes; that is to say, interacting with room A while having room B's ID set can be useful; and writing room state from A to room B can separately be useful.